Afternoon Tea

 Image from Unsplash courtesy of Sebastian Coman Photography London

-Tastes around the British Isles
+Tastes in Afternoon Tea around the British Isles

 In London, Berkshire, Surrey and Sussex, custom will offer a choice of teas which may include Assam, a strong full bodied flavour, or perhaps Darjeeling an aromatic leaf with a hint of almond or wildflowers.
 A firm favourite would be Earl Grey a blend of black tea scented with oil of bergamot.
-A flute of Champagne will add a sparkle to the eye.
+A flute of Champagne will surely add sparkle to the eye.

 The classic finger sandwich must include smoked salmon with cream cheese, exquisitely sliced thin cucumber, egg mayonnaise with cress, local farm fed coronation chicken and the piquant in the mix locally reared ham with mustard.